 substances of botanical, mineral, and animal origin, homeopathic preparations

 thereof, and substances whose natural state has been improved by any process

 that does not substantially alter the molecular structure found in nature,

 including vitamins, minerals, and amino acids; excluding prescription drugs,

 with the following exceptions: vitamins, minerals, amino acids, and fatty

 "Naturopathic medicine" means the practice of the art and science of diagnosis, prevention, and treatment of disorders of the body by support, stimulation or both, of the natural processes of the human body by naturopathic physicians.
-The practice of naturopathic medicine includes the prescription, administration, dispensing, and use of nutrition and food science, physical modalities, manual manipulation, parenteral therapy, minor office procedures, naturopathic formulary, hygiene and immunization, contraceptive devices, common diagnostic procedures, and behavioral medicine of the type taught in education and training at naturopathic medical colleges.
+The practice of naturopathic medicine includes the prescription, administration, dispensing, and use of nutrition and food science, physical modalities, manual manipulation, minor office procedures, naturopathic formulary, hygiene and immunization, contraceptive devices, common diagnostic procedures, and behavioral medicine of the type taught in education and training at naturopathic medical colleges.

 "Naturopathic physician" means a

 person who holds a current license issued under this chapter to practice [

 and natural procedures, for the purpose of removing toxic conditions from the